Activating the immune system against solid and blood-borne cancers

 The allogeneic dendritic cells that are the basis for Immunicum’s technology platforms are designed to be both potent immune primers and vaccines that recruit and activate the patient’s own immune cells, and stimulate them towards a targeted cell-killing (or: cytotoxic) immune response, which is required to attack cancer cells.

 Immunicum’s priming approach is to activate a patient’s own immune system against cancer within their own body.
 The technology is based on seminal discoveries by its scientific founders, led by Immunicum’s CSO Alex Karlsson-Parra.
 With decades of expertise in the field of immunology, his team discovered that dendritic cells, which are a key part of the body’s immune reaction cascade, could be used from healthy donors in a highly activated fashion and then administered into a patient’s tumor to activate the immune system against the cancer.
 These ‘allogeneic dendritic cells’, which have been activated by Immunicum’s proprietary process, could serve as an immune primer to increase the body’s own ability to specifically attack the cancer cells.

-Immunicum’s vaccination approach is expected to increase the immune system’s ability to recognize specific tumor antigens to prevent or delay cells carrying these antigens from manifesting as a new tumor.
+Immunicum’s vaccination approach is aiming to increase the immune system’s ability to recognize residual tumor cells to prevent or delay these cells in manifesting as a new tumor.
 This approach could be combined with other immuno-oncology approaches, launching a highly disruptive combination therapy against hard-to-treat tumors with a high risk of relapse and significantly impacting the lives of cancer patients.